PSA – QuickBooks Online Integration

 Exporting Payable Batches

-1. Import objects from QuickBooks: For further details refer to Importing Objects to PSA
+1. Import objects from QuickBooks Online: For further details refer to Importing Objects to PSA

 2. Set Up the Segmentation: For further details refer to Mapping Objects Between PSA and QuickBook Online